damorita/JohnsHopkins-GettingAndCleaningData/README.md

 3. Consolidates data frame to only variables containing mean or standard deviation data
 4. Tidy the data frame to have human readable column names for activites, subjects, and variables
 5. Writes a clean_data.txt file containg the merged data to the working directory
-6. Using the previous data frame, writes a second text file agg_avg.txt with which shows an aggregate summary of all variables, subjects, and activities with their mean values.
+6. Using the previous data frame, writes a second text file avg_data.txt with which shows an aggregate summary of all variables, subjects, and activities with their mean values.